 However, I still prefer to add real food containing fresh vitamins that have not been destroyed by processing.

-8. Why do so many vets still subscribe to the outdated philosophies of pet nutrition?
+8. Why do so many vets subscribe to the traditional philosophies of pet nutrition?

 Veterinary conferences are highly subsidized by large pet food companies.
 Veterinarians succumb to the same advertising that is shown to pet food consumers and they believe it all.